 This is arguably the most powerful aspect of the High Priestess card—to act as a conduit and bridge the light and the dark, the conscious and subconscious—for direct and clear communication with Divine.

-In most decks (Rider-Waite, Motherpeace, Holly Simple Tarot, Wanderer’s Tarot, Mystic Mondays —which is featured in our Special Edition Tarot Box!—and so many more), the High Priestess is almost always depicted sitting down.
+In most decks like Rider-Waite, Motherpeace, Holly Simple Tarot, Wanderer’s Tarot, Mystic Mondays (which was featured in our Special Edition Tarot Box - NOW SOLD OUT) —and so many more), the High Priestess is almost always depicted sitting down.
 She has an aura of mystery that surrounds her, because all of the answers we are searching for are buried, like treasure, deep within her.

 It is our duty, as treasure hunters, when this card is pulled, to reconnect with our intuitive compass to look inside, reflect, and trust our gut to uncover these sacred answers.